Effective Strategies for Vocabulary Expansion in English-Speaking Classes

 Q. What are Mnemonics?

-Ans- Mnemonics are tricks of the memory—associations, acronyms, and the like—that help students retain new vocabulary.
+Ans- Mnemonics are those tricks of the memory- associations, acronyms, and so on- that help students to remember new vocabulary.

-Q. What are the advantages of routine vocabulary tests?
+Q. What are the advantages of regular vocabulary appraisals?

-Ans- Participating in conversations and debates promotes the active use of new vocabulary, which enhances retention and fluency.
+Ans- Frequent participation in conversations and debates encourages active use of new vocabulary, promoting retention and fluency.

 Child Development